LeastAuthority/leastauthority.com/docs/backends/s3_implementation_overview.rst

 .. _S3: ../../src/allmydata/storage/s3/s3_backend.py

-The basic pattern is to provide a `substrate agnostic interface`_ to the `StorageServer`_ by which it handles queries to the storage backend.
+The basic pattern is to provide a `substrate agnostic interface`_ to the `StorageServer`_ by which it (the `StorageServer`_) handles queries to the storage backend.
 As of this writing the extant backends are:

 (1) `disk`_